How Long Does a Cart Stay in Your System?

 Weed carts have undeniably transformed the cannabis consumption landscape, offering users a potent, discreet, and cleaner alternative to traditional smoking.
 However, with the increasing prevalence of drug tests, understanding how long THC from these carts stays in the system has become important for many consumers.

-From saliva to blood tests, the detection window varies based on multiple factors, including the method of testing, individual metabolism, frequency of use, body fat, and overall lifestyle.
+From saliva to blood tests, the detection window varies based on multiple factors, including the testing method, individual metabolism, frequency of use, body fat, and overall lifestyle.
 While various strategies like hydration, exercise, and a balanced diet can aid in the detoxification process, it's crucial to remember that no method guarantees instant THC elimination.

 References